shin-sforzando/dark-cv/README.md

 # Dark CV

-A Python project to enhance images taken in dark environments.
+A tool to enhance images taken in dark environments.

 ## Getting Started